ThiagoGrassi/CryptoBot/README.md

 this bot is used to show informations about cryptocoins in real time, showing your price, peak, inflation, deflation and etc...

 and in this project i used CoinGecko API to make its works!

+this project was made in 2020, maybe it's don't will works great currently.